Tension as Lagos, Ogun hold council polls today

 By Clifford Ndujihe, Olasunkanmi Akoni, Evelyn Usman, James Ogunnaike, Olayinka Ajayi & Gabriel Olawale

-After months of preparations, Lagos and Ogun states will hold local council polls, today (Saturday).
+AFTER months of preparations, Lagos and Ogun states will hold local council polls, today.

 No fewer than 6,570,291 registered voters are expected to exercise their franchise across 13,323 polling units in 20 LGAs and 37 LCDAs in Lagos